Last updated

 When you're ready to run the full loop in one place—from capture to follow-up, summaries, scoring, risk alerts, and continuous cleaning—folk CRM is built for that rhythm.
 It keeps the record, the message, and the next step in the same timeline so pipeline moves without busywork.

-Which AI CRM use case should I start with?
+Which AI CRM use case should be implemented first?

-Track a few metrics tied to daily work: data completeness %, bounce rate, time from lead creation to first touch, meeting creation rate, stage velocity, and forecast accuracy.
-If those move in the right direction within two cycles, the AI CRM is paying for itself; if not, tighten inputs, retrain snippets, and simplify the workflow.
+Track data completeness, bounce rate, time from lead to first touch, meeting creation rate, stage velocity, and forecast accuracy.
+If these improve within two cycles, ROI is positive; if not, refine inputs and simplify steps.